 Fidelity (trustee of the Plan effective November 5, 2007) and J.P.
 Morgan Retirement Plan Services (former trustee of the Plan) and The Toro Company are parties-in-interest with respect to the Plan.
 The Plan's investments are held by Fidelity (trustee of the Plan effective November 5, 2007) and JP Morgan Retirement Plan Services (former trustee of the Plan).
-Some of the investment funds available to participants also include mutual funds managed by Fidelity and JP Morgan.
+Some of the investment funds available to participants also include mutual funds managed by Fidelity from November 5, 2007 through December 31, 2008 and JP Morgan from January 1, 2007 through November 4, 2007.
 In the opinion of the Plan's legal counsel, transactions between the Plan and the trustees are exempt from being considered as "prohibited transactions" under the ERISA Section 408(b).